rpm-software-management/dnf/doc/command_ref.rst

 ``dnf [options] search [all] <keywords>...``
     Search package metadata for the keywords.
-Keywords are matched as case-sensitive substrings, globbing is supported.
+Keywords are matched as case-insensitive substrings, globbing is supported.
 By default the command will only look at package names and summaries, failing that (or whenever ``all`` was given as an argument) it will match against package descriptions and URLs.
 The result is sorted from the most relevant results to the least.